nguyendylan164-droid/4337-Project-2/devlog.md

 3:34 PM

 This was a fairly simple session, so I plan to implement the case for when "find_exit/2" has an unbound parameter for its second parameter.
 After some research, implementing a Depth-First Search (DFS) algorithm to find the maze exit is the best approach.
 However, I have a feeling it might not be easy to implement it in Prolog.

+4:43 PM

+I created "search/5" and tested "execute".
+Upon testing "execute", I came across and fixed syntax and logic errors in my "valid_action" predicate.
+This session proved to be quite challenging, since I encountered numerous errors with my "search/5".
+After some testing, I have confirmed my predicates are all working properly.
+Next session might be my last, where I finally implement "find_exit/2".